Who's Who in the MTA Division of Legal Services

 - Quesiyah S. Ali joined the MTA legal staff in 2010, after three years in private practice in Worcester.
 Prior to that, Quesiyah worked for the NLRB in Hartford as a field attorney investigating and presenting unfair labor practice charges.
 She also clerked for the Superior Court of Massachusetts and worked with a union-side labor and employment law firm in Pasadena, California.
 Quesiyah is a graduate of the University of Southern California Law School and Wellesley College.

 - Jonathan Conti joined the MTA legal staff in April 2015.
-Prior to joining the MTA, Jonathan was a partner at Feinberg, Campbell & Zack, P.C. in Boston, where he represented private and public sector labor union clients, including Teamsters Local 25 and the New Bedford Police Union.
+Prior to joining the MTA, Jonathan was a partner at Feinberg, Campbell & Zack, P.C. in Boston, where he represented private and public sector labor union clients including Teamsters Local 25.
 Prior to that, Jonathan was an associate at The Previant Law Firm in Milwaukee, Wisconsin, where he represented private sector labor unions throughout Wisconsin and Iowa.
 Jonathan is a graduate of the University of Connecticut School of Law and Boston College.

 - Mark Hickernell joined the legal staff in 2015, after nearly two decades in private practice representing unions and working people.
 He has experience litigating in state and federal courts, before administrative agencies, and at arbitration.
 Some of his cases include: Mass.
 Nurses Assn v.
 Commonwealth Emp.
 Rels.
 Bd., 77 Mass.
 App.
 Ct.
 128 (2010) (successful appeal of agency’s refusal to issue a prohibited practice complaint); Mercy Hospital, Inc. v.
 Mass.
 Nurses Assn, 429 F.3d 338 (1st Cir.
 2005), cert. denied 2006 U.S. LEXIS 3663 (May 1, 2006) (successful defense of arbitration award reinstating RN); Wilson v.
 Univ. of Mass. and another, 2007 U.S. Dist.
 LEXIS 64583 (D.Mass.
 2007) (successful defense of DFR claim against union); Massachusetts Institute of Technology v.
 Research, Development and Technical Employees Union, 980 F.Supp.
 2d 8 (D.Mass.
 2013) (establishing arbitrability of denial of access to restricted area).
 Mark is a graduate of Ossining High School, Swarthmore College, and Harvard Law School.